MasoniteFramework/docs/masonite-orm/orator-to-masonite-orm.md

 * through relationships (HasOneThrough, HasManyThrough, etc)

+**If you are using Masonite 2 then you will not be able to upgrade to Masonite ORM because of version conflicts between Masonite and Masonite 2 ORM.**

 # Config

 The configuration dictionary between Orator and Masonite ORM is identical.
 The only difference is that Masonite ORM requires a `config/database.py` file whereas Orator was optional and needed to be explicitly specified in several places like commands.